 Discover the type of damage a cyberattacker can do to any business and some of the top ways you can prevent them.

-A cyberattack is any action performed to gain unauthorized access to a computer, an information system or an IT network in order to damage, steal, or expose personal or corporate information.
-An attack could take the form of someone trying to gain access to your LinkedIn account, or it could be more large scale, such as the sophisticated Caesar’s Entertainment attack that led to the payment of $15 million to hackers to prevent the publication of a customer database.
+A cyberattack is any action performed to gain unauthorized access to a computer, an information system or an information technology (IT) network to damage, steal, or expose personal or corporate information.
+An attack could take the form of someone trying to gain access to your LinkedIn account, or it could be more large scale, such as the sophisticated Caesars Entertainment attack that led to the payment of $15 million to hackers to prevent the publication of a customer database.

 Any company or individual employee is vulnerable to a cyberattack at any given moment through a mobile device, a laptop computer or a desktop machine.
 It could come through an email, or it could be a concerted effort targeting corporate servers.
 But there are also some effective ways you can protect yourself and your business.

 Malicious software (malware) can come from anywhere and take any form.
 These malicious applications can enter an IT network simply by opening an email attachment or installing an EXE file from a suspicious site.
-And once malware gets into your system, it isn’t easy to contain.
+Once malware gets into your system, it isn’t easy to contain.

 Malware comes in many forms, such as spyware, ransomware, keyloggers and viruses.
 For example, ransomware is used to bar access to computer systems and data, only restoring them upon payment of a sum of money.
-This happened to the information technology group CDW, which fell victim to an attack.
+This happened to the IT group CDW, which fell victim to an attack.
 Their hackers demanded a ransom of $80 million.
-The company offered them $1.1 million, which was rejected, so the attackers started to leak CSW’s data.
+The company offered them $1.1 million, which was rejected, so the attackers started to leak CDW’s data.

 A phishing attack is a message intended to trick someone into revealing personally identifiable information (PII) that would give access to your accounts.
 Phishing attacks used to be easy to spot — like those emails from a foreign prince who wants to give you millions of dollars.
 That’s a phishing scam to get your bank account information.

-A Structured Query Language (SQL) injection allows a hacker to exploit weak web forms by using malicious commands to steal data, delete or modify records, or even take over an entire website – all through a relatively simple process.
+A SQL injection allows a hacker to exploit weak web forms by using malicious commands to steal data, delete or modify records, or even take over an entire website — all through a relatively simple process.
 An SQL exploit is often considered one of the more avoidable breaches because it usually comes from broken code on a database or a website.
 Through trial and error, a skilled cybercriminal could access customer information like credit card numbers, home addresses and email addresses.

 One of the more effective types of cyberattack is the zero-day exploit, which is a recently discovered bug or vulnerability that can be easily used to attack, overwhelm or take over a system.
 Once a zero-day exploit is discovered, the clock starts ticking.
 Worst of all, some zero-day exploits may not be discovered by corporate IT departments for weeks or months after the first breach.

 A simple data breach can quickly become a devastating financial loss for any business.
-The costs associated with your information technology (IT) managers updating the security protocols for the entire corporate network, as well as the physical security of individual worksites, can add up remarkably fast.
+The costs associated with your IT managers updating the security protocols for the entire corporate network, as well as the physical security of individual worksites, can add up remarkably fast.

 Everyone says, “I never thought it would happen to me.”
 But this is what hackers rely on — nobody expects a cyberattack.
 That’s why they’re so effective.